 NYU College and Career Lab is an intensive free non-credit five-week summer program for rising 8th and 9th graders in the NYC Metro area.
 Students can expect to be in classes from 9:00am - 4:00pm on weekdays.
 Housing is not provided for the duration of the program.

-Students should expect to receive a decision by May 1st.
+Students who have already applied should expect to receive a decision by May 1st, others will be sent on a rolling basis after May 1st.

 The Arts Connect program in Tisch School of the Arts will enable students to experience a range of artistic disciplines that support the fundamental premise, that studying the arts is central to becoming an educated citizen of the world.
 The Arts Connect program will bridge expression, technology, collaboration and storytelling in multiple artistic forms (film, drama, dance, photography, etc.).
 The Arts Connect program will facilitate the creative process by asking, “Who am I? - What stories do I have to tell? - Why is my story important to be told? - Why is it important for me listen to others and the stories that they have to tell?”